DudaFranca/clothing-store/README.md

-<h1 align="center">Electronic Store</h1>
+<h1 align="center">Clothing Store</h1>

 ## 🔖 About
-Online electronics store, fully responsive with a homepage, user page, product page, and cart.
+Online clothing store, fully responsive with a homepage, user page, product page, and cart.

 ## 🚀 Technologies used
 The project was developed using the following technologies